 I’ve visited some 80 countries over the years; I’ve been around.
 Yet, Vietnam offered up several firsts for me and various surprises and customs I’ve never seen elsewhere.

 Vietnam does things differently.

 Start with hotels.
 Desk clerks hang on to passports at check-in—first time I’ve seen the practice.
 On this trip I was traveling with a friend who’d been to Vietnam before.
 He assured me all Vietnamese hotels keep passports.
 One result: easy check-in.
 Hand over your passport, the desk clerk gives you the key.

 I wonder whether hotels keep passports to comply with Vietnamese law or to avoid having guests leave without paying.
 Both, I guess.
 Perhaps hotels have lobbied the government to mandate the practice.

 Women and girls wear long-sleeved sweatshirts, often with heavy jackets over them.
-Local temperatures reach over 100°.
-Yet these women work all day inside oven-hot buildings wearing sweatshirts and jackets.
+Local temperatures reach over 100°F. Yet these women work all day inside oven-hot buildings wearing sweatshirts and jackets.
 I was told these women fear the sun will make their skin dark.
 Could be, I suppose, but these women work at market stalls inside buildings.